Making Our Churches Safe

-The IB's recent transmittal of safe church information and encouragement
+The Insurance Board's recent transmittal of safe church information and encouragement

 Drawing significantly from the work done by the Parish Life and Leadership Team, I have prepared a sample safe church policy concerning abuse prevention that I believe complies with the expectations set forth in the IB's August 21, 2006 transmittal letter and Zurich's "Supplemental Application for Abusive Act Liability Coverage" previously sent to insureds (questions 9 - 16 in particular).

 Download a generic version of this policy suitable for use by Local Churches and readily adaptable by other settings of the church, together with supplemental information.
 Generic version in Word format with disclosure forms.